USPTA accepting nominations for annual awards

 The USPTA is accepting nominations until the July 2 deadline.
-Recipients will be honored during the annual awards breakfast during the USPTA World Conference Sept.
-27 – Oct.
-2 in La Quinta, Calif.
+Recipients will be honored during the annual awards breakfast at the USPTA World Conference Sept.
+16 – 21 at the Hyatt Regency Monterey Hotel & Spa in Monterey, Calif.
 All Professional-level USPTA members are eligible.
 The award categories are:

 USPTA Stars are members who have dedicated many years to volunteering in grassroots tennis, and through initiatives incorporating multicultural and other aspects, bring the sport and sportsmanship to the players they touch.
 Their giving spirits have made them stars in their own communities.
 We may not have heard of the people who receive this award, but their stories are inspiring, and almost all of us know at least one person who deserves a nomination.